|

 To summarize, while bipolar disorder affects a relatively small portion of the population compared to other mood disorders, its symptoms tend to be more extreme.

 Mental health professionals are still learning about bipolar disorder and studying its causes and risk factors.
-Currently, researchers believe that genetics play the most significant role in this disease, accounting for between 60-80 percent of the cause.
+Currently, researchers believe that bipolar disorder is likely genetic and that it plays the most significant role in this disease, accounting for between 60-80 percent of the cause.
 Other causes may include stressful life events, seasonal factors, substance abuse, and hormone changes.

 Numerous studies have found that people with bipolar often have at least one close relative with this condition.
-Children who have a parent with bipolar are up to 25 percent more likely to have the disorder themselves.
+Children who have a bipolar parent are up to 25 percent more likely to have the disorder themselves.
 If both parents have this diagnosis, their children are up to 50 percent more likely to have it.
+These findings suggest that bipolar disorder is genetic.

 Bipolar Disorder and Trauma